lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 class: middle
 layout: false

-# Django, multi-tenancy & you
+# Django, multi-tenancy and you

 --